emagar/mxDistritos/README.md

 -   `n.win.oth` = number of time some party or coalition other than those listed above finished first in the unit between 1994 and 2018.

+<a id="org98054ff"></a>

+## Vote returns (in `vraw` files)

+`vraw` files report absolute votes for **all** parties in the congressional race).

+-   `edon`, `seccion`, `ife`, `inegi` = unit identifiers (see above).
+-   `disn` = federal district the unit belongs to in the current congressional election.
+-   `d94`, `d97`, `d00`, `d03`, `d06`, `d09`, `d12`, `d15`, and `d18` = dummies equal 1 if the sección was utilized, in the 1994, 1997, &#x2026;, 2018 congressional elections, respectively; equal 0 otherwise.
+Indicates [*reseccionamiento*](https://portalanterior.ine.mx/archivos3/portal/historico/recursos/IFE-v2/DS/DS-CG/DS-SesionesCG/CG-acuerdos/2016/08_Agosto/CGor201608-26/CGor201608-26-ap-6-x1.pdf).
+Only included in the 1994 file to economize on redundancy.
+-   `efec` = valid votes in the unit (total votes cast for parties minus void and null ballots).
+-   `lisnom` = total registered voters (*lista nominal*) in the unit.
+Available for selected years only.
+-   `pan`, `pri`, `prd`, and `morena` = votes cast for major parties running without partners in the district the unit belongs to.
+-   `panc`, `pric`, `prdc`, and `morenac` = votes cast for major parties and their allied partner(s) in the district the unit belongs to.
+-   `dpanc`, `dpric`, `dprdc`, and `dmorenac` = dummy equal 1 if the major party allied (fielded a joint candidate) with partners in the district the unit belongs to; equal 0 otherwise.
+-   Remainder columns report votes cast for minor parties.

-<a id="org46b8b79"></a>
+<a id="orgfbf3718"></a>

 ## Redistricting and *reseccionamiento*

 -   `split` = equals 0 for secciones that remained unchanged in the period, otherwise indicates the year sección was split into smaller units due to oversize.
 Estimation of some of the quantities reported involved re-aggregating new units into their oversized parent sección in order to preserve the full vote returns time series.
-See [code](#org7a66e59) for details.
+See [code](#orgc203424) for details.
 -   `new` = equals 0 for secciones that remained unchanged in the period, otherwise indicates the year sección was created by splitting an oversized sección into smaller units.
 Estimation of some of the quantities reported involved re-aggregating these smaller units into their oversized parent in order to preserve the full vote returns time series.
-See [code](#org7a66e59) for details.
+See [code](#orgc203424) for details.
 -   `dis1994` = federal district of the 1976 map that sección belonged to at the 1994 election.
 -   `dis1997` = federal district of the 1997 map that sección belonged to at the 1997 election.
 -   `dis2000` = federal district of the 1997 map that sección belonged to at the 2000 election.